ChainAgnostic/namespaces/polkadot/caip2.md

   "result": "0x91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3"
 }
 ```
-The response will return as a value for the result a hash for the block with height 0 that should be sliced to its first 16 bytes (32 characters for base 16) to be CAIP-2/CAIP-10 compatible.
+The response will return as a value for the result a hash for the block with height 0 (i.e., genesis block).

-How the address for an RPC node for a given Polkadot-based network is retrieved is out of scope of this document.
+The leading `0x` and the last 32 characters will need to be trimmed, such that the resulting string is a 32-character HEX string (i.e., 16 bytes) that represents the CAIP-2 identifier for the Polkadot network the RPC node is part of.

 ### Backwards Compatibility